 Desirée Wright started writing at age six to survive.
 She grew up at the base of the San Gorgonio mountains and left that small town also for survival.
 She made her way to West Virginia, Indiana, and the Kingdom of Tonga.
 Fifteen years ago, she found a place in the Pacific Northwest and decided to stay.
 She is ever grateful for a place to call home on indigenous lands.

-She has served VoiceCatcher as Managing Co-editor since 2016.
+She served VoiceCatcher as Managing Co-editor in 2016 and 2017.
 Each week she takes a seat at the Pinewood Table to bleed, sweat, and laugh her stories into existence.
 She is currently trying to finish a memoir before she forgets what happened.

 Desirée only made it fifty pages into writing her double Master’s degree in Cultural Survival and Anthropology.
 She decided years ago not to feel like a failure.
 Education stays in the bones.
 She is a non-biological mother and wouldn’t choose parenthood any other way.
 Her best days are spent on the water with her loves, Sherman and Eddie.